 What’s the best ground beef for burgers?

-Can I freeze the cooked burgers?
+Can I freeze the cooked burger patties?

 Final Thoughts